 - Divide the dough into 2 pieces.
 Sprinkle powdered sugar out on a flat surface.
 Roll out the dough to a ¼" thick rectangle or some people prefer a circle.

 - Place the filling ingredients into a saucepan and cook on low heat until chocolate is melted.

-- Put each log on the prepared baking sheet.
+- Put each log on the prepared baking sheet using two spatulas.

 - Bake for 20 minutes to 40 minutes.
 If you like a softer doughy cookie, bake on the lower time range (this is what I prefer) but if you want a crispier flaky cookie bake longer.
 Cool the cookie log for 30 minutes, transfer to a cutting board and then slice into cookies.
 NOTE: the number of cookies will vary on how thick you cut them.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 If you’re expecting a lot of guests though, you might want to double or triple this chocolate roll cookies recipe.
 Christmas baking is all about not running out of the best snacks!
 These Christmas cookies keep for a couple of days in a sealed airtight container or a freezer bag.

 Let me know if you add these chocolate roll cookies to your holiday baking list this year.
 But watch out, they are VERY addictive!
 Everyone will want to know how to make this Italian fudge roll recipe.